 Several studies have found that whey protein, when combined with strength training, might increase strength, muscle size, and lean body mass.

-Early evidence suggests that whey protein might also help prevent milk allergies in formula-fed infants.
 When compared to cow’s milk protein, whey may help prevent the development of atopic dermatitis or eczema in young children.
 More research is needed.
 Talk to your child's health care provider before giving your baby whey protein.

 Whey protein has also been studied as a way to slow down metastatic cancer.
 More research needs to be done.